China announces new tariff exemptions for U.S. chemical, oil products

 He gave no specific timetable, but said U.S. President Donald Trump did not want to wait until after the 2020 presidential election to wrap up a more comprehensive agreement.

-Reporting by Roxanne Liu, Lusha Zhang and Se Young Lee, Min Zhang in Beijing and Chen Aizhu in Singapore; Editing by Himani Sarkar, Shri Navaratnam and Nick Macfie
+Reporting by Roxanne Liu, Lusha Zhang and Se Young Lee, Min Zhang in Beijing and Chen Aizhu in Singapore; Editing by Himani Sarkar, Shri Navaratnam, Nick Macfie and Giles Elgood